Climacrux/docs.cdrplatform.com/src/pages/docs/pricing-and-billing.md

 We bundle all your [removal requests](/docs/removal-request) over the month and then issue an invoice for that month in the start of the following month.
 On each invoice the flat fee will be added only once - not per removal request.

-The invoice will be sent to the organisations billing contact and only after the invoice has been paid will we order the CDR from our partners.
+The invoice will be sent to the organisations billing contact and only after the invoice has been paid will we order the CDR from our partners and [issue a certificate](/docs/removal-certificate) for each removal request.

 A detailed breakdown of all removal requests that are part of an invoice is available upon request.